W-symmetry, topological vertex and affine Yangian: representations

-\paragraph{Highest weight charges of $\mathcal{W}_{\infty}$ representations} Now we want to determine the other highest weights of completely degenerate representations of $\mathcal{W}_{\infty}$ which are parametrized by two Young diagrams $(\Lambda_+,\Lambda_-)$.
+\paragraph{Highest weight charges of $\mathcal{W}_{\infty}$ representations} Now we want to determine the other highest weight charges of completely degenerate representations of $\mathcal{W}_{\infty}$.
 We will follow the conventions of \cite{Prochazka:2014gqa}.
-First of all, we have a free-field representation of $\mathcal{W}_{1+N}$ in terms of $N$ free bosons
+First of all, we use the free-field representation of $\mathcal{W}_{1+N}$ on $N$ free bosons

 in terms of which the $\mathcal{W}_{1+N}$ generators $U_k(z)$ are